-Data from the localizer runs were processed using the clustering algorithm in 2.1, producing the clusters to be used in statistical testing on the experimental runs.
-In addition, we defined as our LOC ROI all clusters discovered by the BH procedure on clusters (section 2.2), at level 0.001.
-(Note that since the clustering and the testing were performed on the same part of the experiment, the expected FDR on clusters may be greater than 0.001, but this should be of no concern at this stage.)
-Using the clusters and ROI from the localizer runs, data from the experimental runs were analyzed as follows.
-On the entire brain, we performed both CBA and voxel-by-voxel analysis using the BH procedure.
-On the ROI, we performed in addition the two analyses using the adaptive procedure.
+Data from the localizer runs were processed using the clustering algorithm in the Clustering method section, producing the clusters to be used in statistical testing on the experimental runs.
+In addition, we defined as our LOC ROI all clusters discovered by the BH procedure on clusters (FDR on clusters section) at level 0.001.
+(Note that because the clustering and the testing were performed on the same part of the experiment, the expected FDR on clusters at